“Customer engagement is the degree and depth of BRAND- FOCUSSED interactions a customer chooses to perform.” The Smile Team

 - Send the offer on birthday or anniversaries

 - Create a clear call to action“Redeem Your Birthday Gift”

 8. Chatbots to Boost Customer Engagement

 Facebook allows brands to connect with their potential customers through messenger bots.
-These chatbots can be accessed via existing chat apps such as Facebook Messenger or Whatsapp, so your customers’ won’t have to download another app.
-You can connect directly to all your customers sending them personalized offers and recommendation in accordance with their purchase history through these messenger bots.
+These chatbots can be accessed via existing chat apps such as Facebook Messenger or Whatsapp, so your customers won’t have to download another app.
+You can connect directly to all your customers sending them personalized offers and recommendations in accordance with their purchase history through these messenger bots.

 Popular chains like Pizza Hut are successfully using this technology to boost customer engagement by being available to their customers at all times, answering their queries and sending out personalized deals.
 These Chatbots can also be used to allow your customers to make reservations or order ahead.

 9. Loyalty programs to Boost Customer Engagement

 Restaurant loyalty programs are another great way to boost customer engagement.
 When a customer has a positive experience or derives value from your products or services, he is likely to return to your business.
 That is where customer loyalty programs can help you.
 A customer loyalty program offers special privileges by the way of discounts to customers who make frequent purchases.

 On average, loyal customers spend more and are more likely to recommend your restaurant to friends and family.
 In the U.S., 40% of online shopping revenue comes from repeat customers.

 - The best time to invite guests to join your restaurant’s loyalty program is when they’ve just had a great experience.